oscar-fern-labs/the-serpents-crown/renaissance_novel_chapter_01.md

 "Wise girl."

 "Wise woman," she corrected.
-"In a few years, I'll be married off to some lord or condottiero, and then I'll have my own game to play.
+"Soon I'll be married—you know Pope Sixtus's nephew, Girolamo Riario, has been negotiating for my hand.
+Lord of Imola and Forlì, ambitious and dangerous.
+It's a political match, but it could be useful.
 Until then..."
 She shrugged.
-"Until then, I watch and learn."
+"Until then, I watch and learn.
+And when I have my own territories to defend, I'll remember everything you've taught me."

+"Defend them well," Ludovico said, sensing that this fierce niece would indeed need to fight someday.
+"The world isn't kind to women who claim power."

+"Then I'll be unkind back," Caterina said simply.

 "Good," Ludovico said.
 "Then watch this: tomorrow we will hold a council.
 The surviving nobles, the church, the Milanese patricians—all the vultures who think they can carve up what remains.
 And we will show them that the Sforza still have teeth."